 - People who aren’t afraid to challenge one another: Your mastermind members need to know what you’re up to and to remind you of the badass that you are when you feel daunted, disappointed or unsure of the next step.
 If group members are more concerned about “playing nice,” than being compassionately candid with each other, the mastermind may plateau.

 - A solid base of mutual respect and compassion: One of my favorite agreements from my 2021 mastermind is “We assume the best about one another.”
 Practicing unconditional positive regard and assuming that others are genuinely interested in you reaching your goals is key to building trust and welcoming challenges.

-What should I charge for a mastermind group?
+What should you charge to run a mastermind group?

 I’ve seen masterminds cost anything from $100/month to $1 million per year.
-Here are some things to consider when you’re pricing a program:
+Here are some things to consider with pricing when you run a mastermind program:

 - Who are your ideal mastermind participants?

 - What level of investment will ensure that these participants are ready to show up 100%?

 - Running a mastermind is a serious commitment, and your time is valuable.
 You will facilitate calls, coordinate with many people’s schedules, and ultimately be responsible for group dynamics.
 What compensation would have you show up 100% for the people you serve?

 What’s it like to be in my mastermind?

 Check out this blog post to read what current members have to say about their experience, and my mastermind hub to learn more about how to sign up!